Reference > WCAG1 Level A

 I800

-You should always select a HTML specification to ensure that the page does not have any issues which may prevent accessibility aids from properly representing the page.
+You should always select a HTML validation to ensure that the page does not have any issues which may prevent accessibility aids from properly representing the page.
 See WCAG 1.0 Guideline 3.

 E820